Oil spill contingency plans

 (Guidelines for consulting with Transport)

 The Department of Transport has developed an Industry Guidance Note to advise petroleum operators on the preferred process for consultation with DoT and information that is likely to be required during consultation.
-This guidance is specifically for petroleum operators undertaking activities under the Petroleum Pipelines (Environment) Regulations 2012, Petroleum (Submerged Lands) (Environment) Regulations 2012 and the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009.
+This guidance is specifically for petroleum operators undertaking activities under the Petroleum (Submerged Lands) (Environment) Regulations 2012, the Petroleum and Geothermal Energy Resources (Environment) Regulations 2012 and the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009.

 Please download the Industry Guidance Note below: